-- 1. Differentiate between various types of intellectual property including patents, trademarks, and copyrights. - 2.
-Accurately identify ownership of various types of intellectual property. - 3.
-Understand the technology licensing process.
+- 1. Differentiate between various types -- and accurately identify ownership of -- intellectual property including patents, trademarks, and copyrights. - 2.
+Understand the technology licensing process. - 3.
+Become familiar with OTM's policies and procedures, in particular the MTA process and planned policies for faculty startups.